 Ephemeral sculptures at Tottori Sand Museum

 To take shelter from the rain (or from high temperatures depending on the season!), head to the Tottori Sand Museum located just around the corner from the sand dunes.
-Opened since 2006, this museum is a genuine sand sculpture temple.
+Opened in 2006, this museum is a genuine sand sculpture temple.
 Every year, dozens of artists from around the globe gather in Tottori to work several months on a given theme.
-The museum is then closed from the New Year to mid April, to allow for sand sculptures from the former year to be dismantled, and for the artists to create new ones.
+The museum is then closed from the New Year to mid-April, to allow for sand sculptures from the former year to be dismantled, and for the artists to create new ones.

 This year, Scandinavian countries are being honored in a series of sculptures, each one more impressive than the last.
 Impressive because of their gigantic sizes, but also because of the perspective effects created and the accuracy in every single detail.

-You will be able to wander around the sculptures from the ground floor, or look at them from above on the open second floor.
+You will be able to wander around the sculptures from the ground floor or look at them from above on the open second floor.